arthwood/artJs/README.md

 # What can it do for you?
-ArtJs is JavaScript framework of general purpose.
+artjs is JavaScript framework of general purpose.
 Among many features it offers:

 * selecting or manipulation DOM elements
 * performing AJAX requests